University of Huddersfield: Queensgate Campus

 A notable feature of the University of Huddersfield in recent years has been the amount of building work taking place on the Queensgate campus.
 The Creative Arts Building opened in 2008, and it has since been adorned by a large piece of public art in the form of the poem Let There Be Peace, by Lemn Sissay.
 The new £17 million Business School opened in 2010, followed by the £3 million Buckley Innovation Centre in 2012, the £22.5 million Student Central building in 2014, and the £27.5 million Oastler Building for Law and the School of Music, Humanities and Media, in 2017.
-Redevelopments of existing buildings include the creation of the £1 million Holocaust Centre, opened in 2018.
+Redevelopments of existing buildings include the creation of the £1 million Holocaust Centre, opened in 2018, now known as Holocaust Centre North.

 As part of the university's 175th anniversary commemorations in 2016, several of the buildings on the Queensgate campus were renamed after significant figures with connections to the Huddersfield area and the university's predecessor institutions.
 The distinctive brown Central Services Building was renamed the Schwann Building, after Frederic and Mary Schwann who had been inspired to create the Young Men's Mental Improvement Society in 1841.
 Other buildings were named for Edith Key, Joseph Priestley, the Brontë sisters and the university's own chancellor emeritus, Sir Patrick Stewart.

 In a second round of renaming in 2017, other campus buildings were named in honour of Karen Sparck Jones, Dame Caroline Haslett, Sir John Cockcroft, and Charles Sikes.

 The university's latest major building project, the Barbara Hepworth Building, is home to teaching across subjects in art, design and architecture.
 It was completed in summer 2019.

 Next, the university plans to build a Health Innovation Campus, at the nearby Southgate site.
 The area had been derelict since the demolition of the old Huddersfield Sports Centre.
 The proposals were approved by Kirklees Council in 2020 and form part of the broader Huddersfield Blueprint project under which a series of redevelopment schemes are taking place throughout the town.

 In 2021, the Yorkshire Film and Television School was launched at the university.
 It features a custom-built film studio facility on Firth Street in Huddersfield, on the edge of the campus.
-It has been named the Stewart Film Studio, after the University's Chancellor Emeritus Sir Patrick Stewart.
+It has been named the Stewart Film Studio, after the university's chancellor emeritus Sir Patrick Stewart.

 In 2022, the newly renovated Technology Building was renamed in honour of Laura Annie Willson.